Cook-Douglass Campus, Rutgers-New Brunswick.

 The CSST Summer Research Institute supports promising doctoral students and emerging scholars in sociotechnical systems research at the post-doctoral and early professoriate levels (within first 3 years).
 The institute has been an activity of the Consortium for the Science of Sociotechnical Systems Research (CSST) since 2008.
 Topics and problem domains of focus in socio-technical systems research include (but are not limited to) personal health and well-being; open innovation, eScience, and citizen science; co-production, open source, and new forms of work; cultural heritage and information access; energy management and climate change; civic hacking, engagement and government; disaster response; cybersecurity, surveillance and privacy; education and learning.

-The event is ACM SIGCHI Sponsored, with additional support from Rutgers University iSchool, University of Missouri iSchool, Syracuse University iSchool and some other pending sources.
+The event is ACM SIGCHI Sponsored, with additional support from Rutgers University iSchool, University of Maryland, University of Missouri iSchool, Syracuse University iSchool and other pending sources.

 For 2019, we are delighted to have commitments from the following scholars who will serve as mentors.
 We anticipate that seven other scholars will join in the mentoring role: